 The dough might seem a little crumbly, but once you put it into the fridge for a bit, the coconut oil and peanut butter firm up.
 It’s best to store them in the fridge, but you can pick them up without them crumbling everywhere.

 I might have to make these a Thursday tradition, for the extra burst of energy.
 We had our first Upward Basketball practice of the season yesterday, and it reminded me that kids seem to have endless amounts of energy.
 (Seriously, how do you keep up with them?!)
-Alex is coaching 4th grade basketball, and I’m coaching the cheerleaders so I might need one or two of these in the afternoon in order to keep up with them.
+Alex is coaching 4th grade basketball, and I’m coaching the cheerleaders so I might need one or two of these in the afternoon in order to keep up!

 For now, I’m sipping on some coffee and trying to stay warm.
 I hope you all have a great weekend!